Only two Kenyan CHAN venues ready – CAF - Nigeria Today

 Rwanda hosted the last tournament in February 2016 which was won for the second sucessive year by the Democratic Republic of Congo.

-The post Only two Kenyan CHAN venues ready – CAF appeared first on Vanguard News.
+The post Only two Kenyan CHAN venues ready – CAF appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share